AliKhajegiliM/IR-and-MIR/README.md

 # IR and MIR: (To be Updated and Completed:)
 The Information &amp; Mutual Information Ratio for Counting Image Local Features and Their Matches
 \
-1-The mathematical proofs of article theoremes, corollaries, and lemmas
+8-th Iran Workshop on Communication and Information Theory(May 2020), Sharif University of Technology, Iran.
 \
+The webpage link for downloading arxiv version: https://arxiv.org/abs/2005.06739.
+\
+The IEEE Xplore webpage:(To be announced!)
+\
-2-The functions of the devised method and our simulations are as follows
+#The functions of the devised method and our simulations are as follows
 \
 \>> image joint histogram or 2D histogram; MATLAB function: imhist2D.m
 \